9nee/r/immergrok-changelog.md

 ### Small file refactors

 - No more github417.js, it is now githubLoader.js, hopefully will never have a number again.
+(Name subject to change)
-- Started moving responsabilities away from said githubLoader file.
+- Started moving responsibilities away from said githubLoader file.
   - NEW: holoPeek.js
   - NEW: enhancedEmotes.js (WIP)
   - NEW: confetti-styles.js